russellcentral/262-logical-clocks/README.md

 ## 2. Running on Multiple Physical Machines

-To truly distribute the system across separate hosts:
+To properly distribute the system across separate hosts:

 1. **Pick** a unique port for each machine.
 2. **Machine 1** (Host A, IP `192.168.1.10`):